Cyber criminals are using different mode of attacks to get your personal data, Phishing Scams are one of them.

 • Beware of links in email: If you see a link in a suspicious email message, don’t click on it.
 Rest your mouse (but don’t click) on the link to see if the address matches the link that was typed in the message.
 In the example below the link reveals the real web address, as shown in the box with the yellow background.
 The string of cryptic numbers looks nothing like the company’s web address.
 Links might also lead you to download some files.
 These kinds of file are known to spread malicious software.

 • Threats: Have you ever received a threat that your account would be closed if you didn’t respond to an email message?
 The email message shown above is an example of the same trick.
 Cyber criminals often use threats that your security has been compromised.

-• Spoofing popular websites or companies: Scam artists use graphics in email that appear to be connected to legitimate websites but actually take you to phony scam sites or legitimate-looking pop-up windows.
-Cyber criminals also use web addresses that resemble the names of well-known companies but are slightly altered.
+• Spoofing popular websites or companies: Scam artists use graphics in email that appear to be connected to legitimate websites but actually take you to phoney scam sites or legitimate-looking pop-up windows.
+Cybercriminals also use web addresses that resemble the names of well-known companies but are slightly altered.

 Beware Of Phishing Phone Calls Too

 Cyber criminals might call you on the phone and offer to help solve your computer problems or sell you a software license.
 So don’t fall in these types of unsolicited phone calls (also known as cold calls) to charge you for computer security or software fixes.
 Once they’ve gained your trust, cyber criminals might ask for your user name and password or ask you to go to a website to install software that will let them access your computer to fix it.
 Once you do this, your computer and your personal information is vulnerable.Treat all unsolicited phone calls with skepticism.
 Do not provide any personal information.

 Here is some tips to avoid Phishing Scams keeps you from taking the bait and becoming a victim.